Sunday, June 28, 2015

 Wear your thinking head, Worzel

-Laser Ball was initially released in 1991 by Thomas Ilg and updated in 2014 with bug fixes and larger screens.
-After months of tinkering and other improvements, we have the completed product: Laserball 2015.
+Laser Ball was initially released in 1991 by Thomas Ilg and then updated in 2014 with bug fixes and larger screens.
+After months of tinkering and making even more improvements, we have the completed product: Laserball 2015.
 The game can be downloaded for free with the option of buying a boxed version - which is what I had to get!

-This is a puzzle game that is not only simple in nature but also furiously difficult.
+This is a puzzle game that first appears simple in nature but turns out to be furiously challenging.
 If you've ever played Deflektor and the like, then you will immediately have a grasp on the basic concept.
-The game has many screens of increasing difficulty and all feature a laser gun shooting out a beam of light in a straight line.
+The game has many screens of increasing difficulty with all featuring a laser gun shooting out a beam of light in a straight line.

-In order to complete a level, the beam must be redirected onto a red ball using mirrors and other objects.
-That means using the various mirrors by tilting them to redirect the light in distinct directions.
-These can be physically moved in all four directions - continuously until blocked by an object or wall.
-It's paramount to stop and think.
+In order to complete a level, that beam must be redirected onto a red ball using mirrors and other objects.
+That means using the various mirrors by tilting them to redirect the light toward distinct directions.
+These can be physically moved in all four directions - and move continuously until blocked by an object or wall.
+So, it's paramount to stop and think.

 This is the first level where I learned a lot about when and how to move those mirrors.